 A fatty liver is an abnormal accumulation of fats in the liver cells.

-Non-alcoholic fatty liver is closely linked to obesity, diabetes and the metabolic syndrome, conditions which are also on the rise.
+Non-alcoholic fatty liver disease (NAFLD) is closely linked to obesity, diabetes and the metabolic syndrome, conditions which are also on the rise.
 Studies have shown that 80 per cent of obese people and 70 per cent of people with diabetes have fatty liver disease.

 High cholesterol and high blood pressure are also correlated with fatty liver although fatty liver can be found among the young and thin with no high blood pressure.

-Why do we need a healthy liver?
+Why do you need a healthy liver?

 The liver, located in the right upper abdomen, is a key organ.
 It keeps the body in optimal health by performing metabolic and detoxifying functions.